 2. Materials and Methods

-The native isolates of Trichoderma spp.
-Tr-5, Tr-12, Tr-41, Tr-43 (Trichoderma asperellum) and Tr-40 (Trichoderma lixii), which were isolated from the soils of two different Agro-ecological units (11 and 15) of Kasargod district, were selected for the study of abiotic stress tolerance.
+The Trichoderma isolates Tr-5, Tr-12, Tr-41, Tr-43 (T. asperellum) and Tr-40 (T. lixii), which were isolated from the soils of two different Agro-ecological units (11 and 15) of Kasargod district, were selected for the study of abiotic stress tolerance.
 The tolerance level of these isolates was compared with the KAU reference culture collected from the College of Agriculture, Padannakkad.
 These isolates were identified based on molecular characterization using ITS and RAPD markers.

-In vitro evaluation of native Isolates of Trichoderma spp. to abiotic tolerance
+In vitro evaluation of Trichoderma Isolates to abiotic stress tolerance

 Evaluation of temperature tolerance: Isolates were subjected to different temperatures (40C, 100C, 150C, 300C,450C and 550C).
-A fungal disc measuring 5mm was placed in the centre of a Petri plate containing PDA (potato dextrose agar), as mentioned by Leo Daniel et al. (2011) and kept in a BOD incubator, exposed to the required temperature and the control plate was also maintained by keeping it at room temperature (RT).
+A fungal disc measuring 5mm was placed in the center of a Petri plate containing PDA (potato dextrose agar), as mentioned by Leo Daniel et al. (2011) and kept in a BOD incubator, exposed to the required temperature and the control plate was also maintained by keeping it at room temperature (RT).
 Four days later, observations on the radial growth, pattern of growth, colour and texture of the colony and number of days for sporulation were recorded.